ingo-eichhorst/arch-bench/specs/tasks/000_spec.md

   - Run the benchmark to see if it works
   - Output a demo result
   - Run demo Benchmark with: `benchmark run demo`

-## Context
-  - Follow the general guidance in specs/overview.md